 Once the song has been analyzed, Master Assistant will provide a suggested starting point for your entire mastering chain, from which you can fine-tune settings to taste.
 Below is a screenshot of the suggested mastering starting point for “If We Try.”
 You’ll notice a particular focus on bringing out the presence and controlling the low-end build-up in the song.

 Moving forward, do keep in mind that Master Assistant is meant to serve as a starting point for your mastering journey.
 It’s not a one-size-fits-all tool.
-The magic happens as you, the music creator, harness the power of Ozone 9 to fine-tune your master further.
+The magic happens as you, the music creator, harness the power of

 For “If We Try” and its primarily bass-driven production, Her Songs’ producer and engineer wanted to retain the warmth and fullness of the bottom-end frequencies.
 So instead of drastically attenuating the low end as initially suggested by Master Assistant, they lessened this subtractive EQ, and instead relied on the Low End Focus module to help tighten the bass frequencies and reduce the muddy quality in the mix.
 With a simple adjustment, you can select from either a Punchy or Smooth sound (Punchy was more appropriate for the energetic, rhythmic vibe of this song, as “Punchy” emphasizes transient information over sustained information in the low end).